[?] Subscribe To This Site

 10. Simple Directions

-What Materials Do I Need?
+What Materials Do I Need for Preschool Math Activities?

-How do I Teach Math Skills?
+How do I Teach Preschool Math Skills?

 Start simple and build on what your child knows without rushing them to learn a new concept before they are ready.
 For example, if your child can count to two, start counting to three working your way up to ten.
 If your child knows circle add square then triangle, etc.